 Women have been competing in the Olympics since 1900, but it wasn’t until 1948 that mom athletes were truly embraced.
 That summer, 30-year-old Fanny Blankers-Koen, a Dutch track-and-fielder and mother of two, won four gold medals at the London Olympics.
 She earned the nickname the Flying Housewife and shattered the perception that moms couldn’t compete in elite sporting events.

 Soccer moms have long led the charge for elite female athletes returning to competitive sports while juggling motherhood.
 The U.S. Women’s National Team has consistently featured mothers on its roster since 1994, when Joy Fawcett became the first “Soccer Mom” to give birth and continue playing at the highest levels of international soccer.
 Carla Overbeck and Danielle Fotopoulos also had kids while on the U.S. team, and Christie Rampone (mother of Riley and Reece) continues on the defensive line.
 Though retired from competitive play, Mia Hamm joined the Soccer Moms Club when she and husband Nomar Garciaparra welcomed twin daughters in 2007.
-Six years ago, Brandi Chastain became mom to son Connor and five years ago Julie Foudy, former captain of the US Women’s soccer team, had a baby girl named Isabel.
+Eight years ago, Brandi Chastain became mom to son Connor and seven years ago Julie Foudy, former captain of the US Women’s soccer team, had a baby girl named Isabel.
 Long-time player Kristine Lilly returned to play after daughter Sidney was born and only retired from professional soccer at the beginning of 2011 before giving birth to another daughter.

 Obviously, competitive women aren’t waiting until their athletic careers are over to start families.
 And while the physical and emotional challenges of motherhood can be difficult, most athlete moms wouldn’t have it any other way.
 WNBA player Lisa Leslie sat out a season with the Los Angeles Sparks to give birth to a daughter but she returned to the pro team for a year and had a great season before giving birth to baby #2 and retiring.
 Leslie’s former teammate, MVP and Rookie of the Year Candace Parker is also a mom enjoying daughter Laila, a constant sideline companion, while playing in both the Euroleague and the WNBA.
 Other WNBA moms share their favorite Mother’s Day memories on WNBA.com.
 But Parker and Leslie are far from the first WNBA stars to have their basketball careers impacted by pregnancy.
 In previous seasons, Sheryl Swoopes, Tina Thompson, Taj McWilliams-Franklin and others have missed time, and occasionally entire seasons, to focus on their families.